davidbramsay/MAS500/assignment3/readme.md

 When the client chooses a country name from the list, the server is then notified, and we go back into that same JSON database to find a matching url extension, process it by adding the domain name prefix, pull data off the internet using the completed URL, and write it into a JSON object.
 This JSON object is then routed through Express to the template and rendered, all on the server side.

 This was a really good exercise to understand the handling/routing of data files on the server, and how to structure these applications efficiently for server/client exchange.

+##To use
+clone or unzip, and then use
+'''
+npm start
+'''
+or
+'''
+node ./bin/www
+'''

+it will appear on localhost:3000